Sunday, March 13, 2011

 This version of Superboy goes to college at Shuster University in Siegelville, Florida (it was filmed - I mean, taped - in Orlando) where Clark worked on the student paper.
 In effect, the series took place in the "lost years" between Smallville and Metropolis.
 Seaquest and soap star Stacy Haiduk played Lana Lang.
 Clark's roommate T.J.
 (Jim Calvert) was Perry White's nephew.
 And the Kents were Stuart Whitman and Salome "Founder Leader" Jens.
 Lex is abominably played by Scott James Wells.

 The second season would change a lot of things, from production values to casting to tone, but most importantly, it would change its star.
-Whether because of a DUI that broke a morality clause or his demands for a raise (or both), John Newton was asked to leave.
+For whatever reason, John Newton was asked to leave after a single season.
 But the question remains, would John Haymes Newton have grown up to be a good Superman?

 Yeah, I could see it.